viamrobotics/docs/docs/get-started/installation/prepare/rpi-setup.md

 ### Add additional WiFi credentials

-If you move your robot to a different WiFi network, you will have to update the WiFi credentials.
+If you move your machine to a different WiFi network, you will have to update the WiFi credentials.

 You can update the WiFi configuration by creating a new `wpa_supplicant.conf` file on the "boot" partition.